 Just to show that we can be as parochial as anybody else, this page is dedicated to the most beautiful, and most progressive city in all of Ireland - namely Limerick.
-And that is not just because the International Songwriters Association is based here!
+And that is not just because the International Songwriters Association was founded here!
 Click the dot • to visit each site listed.

 Limerick may be an ancient city (it's motto, taken from Virgil's description of Carthage, is "Urbs antiqua fuit studiisque asperrima belli" roughly translated as "it was an ancient city, well studied in the skills of warfare" or words to that effect), but Limerick.ie will give you a far better flavour of the city as it is today!